 What do I wear in a Dubai hotel or resort?

 Dubai hotels are very similar to what you should wear on the beach.
 The swimming pools and beaches are fine for bikinis or other types of swimwear to be worn.
 You will need to cover yourself when you head into the lobby and other parts of the hotel.
-Again a t-shirt and shorts are fine.
+Again a T-shirt and shorts are fine to cover up with.

-Also, you may find some beach clubs or places where after a certain time, typically as it gets to sunset.
-They request people to get dressed, typically by security even though it’s a beach bar or club.
+Also, you may find some beach clubs or places where after a certain time, typically at sunset, they request people to get dressed.
+So you may get approached by security even though it’s a beach bar or club at this time.

-I want to visit Abu Dhabi Grand Mosque, what do I need to wear?
+I want to visit Sheikh Zayed Grand Mosque, what do I wear?

-For men and women you both must dress modest to visit!
-For women this includes covering your hair and an outfit that covers your legs and arms fully.
+For men and women, you both must dress modestly to visit!
+For women, this includes covering your hair and an outfit that covers your legs and arms fully.
 For men, this is a top which covers the shoulders and shorts that are to the knee or lower.
 It is a place of worship after all!

 If for any reason you forget to take a modest outfit to Sheikh Zayed Mosque in Abu Dhabi, then you can get an abaya for free from the visitor office.
 You just give your ID and then return the abaya after you’ve finished visiting.

 For more on Mosque (Masjid in Arabic) etiquette check out my previous article about visiting a mosque for the first time!

-What do I wear for going out and for nightlife?
+What do I wear for going out, clubbing and other nightlife?

 Are there any other dress code rules I should know as a woman?

-In certain areas and attractions, it’s more common for Emiratis and people from the Gulf to go to these areas.
+In certain areas and attractions, it’s more common for Emiratis and people from the Gulf to go.
 In these areas, it is better to be more respectful of the dress code.
 It is unlikely for you to get into trouble but I have before seen a woman being told what she is wearing is not appropriate (she was wearing a see-through dress in Dubai Mall) and that she should respect the country she is in.

 These areas are; Jumeirah Beach Walk (JBR), Jumeirah, Umm Suqeim, Deira, Mall of Emirates, Al Barsha, City Walk, La Mer, Downtown, Dubai Mall & Global Village.